6 Best Homeowners Insurance Companies in Florida of 2023

 However, discounts, or the type of discounts, vary per insurer but can add up to many savings.

 Do your research to find a policy that has the most favorable discounts that apply to you.

 The most popular discount that all the insurance companies we looked at have is a multi-policy discount.
-If you bundle your homeowners insurance with your car insurance, for example, you’ll save more each year.
+If you bundle your homeowners insurance with your car insurance, you’ll save more each year.

 The following discounts are offered by all insurance companies in Florida and are the most popular.

 If you install a home security system or security devices like smoke and motion detectors or if you add on more locks to doors that lead to outside, you’ll get a discount.

 If your home is new or if you remodel it (like getting a new roof), you’ll also get a discount.

 You’ll get a discount if you choose to go paperless and instead get your coverage details and information about your policy electronically.

 If you set up a direct deposit, that will also save you money.

 If you stay with your insurance company for a while, you will earn a loyalty discount.